Division of Environmental Analysis (DEA)

 The activities performed collectively under both MOUs are referred to as "NEPA Assignment".

-Environmental Collaborative Services (ECS) - The Division of Environmental Analysis (DEA) is pursuing an integrated information system with management and metrics tools that can efficiently process and deliver "product" information to stakeholders and decision makers while contributing to, and drawing upon, corporate knowledge.
+Environmental Management Systems (EMS) - The Division of Environmental Analysis (DEA) is pursuing an integrated information system with management and metrics tools that can efficiently process and deliver "product" information to stakeholders and decision makers while contributing to, and drawing upon, corporate knowledge.
 This integrated system manages information at four levels in concert with other systems:

 - Product Information Flow